gfurtadoalmeida/iot-lib-formulas/README.md

 * Testable: every function has a test.
 * Independent: doesn't rely on other libraries or frameworks.

+## Integrations

+* ESP-IDF: can be used as a component, with the name `iot-lib-formulas`.

 ## Documentation

 Everything is on the [wiki](https://github.com/gfurtadoalmeida/iot-lib-formulas/wiki).